NES / Famicom Architecture

 As with its contemporaries, this chip is designed for the behaviour of a CRT display.
 There is no frame buffer as such: the PPU will render in step with the CRT’s beam, building the image on the fly.

-The PPU draws frames with a fixed dimension of 256x240 pixels [19].
-Alas, due to the discrepancies in analogue video standards across the world, the image will differ in appearance depending on the region of the appliance (NTSC or PAL) from which is displayed.
-In a nutshell, NTSC televisions will crop the top and bottom edges to accommodate overscan (only ~224 scanlines are visible), so these edges are considered ‘danger zones’ by developers when deciding where to place elements on the game.
-On the other hand, PAL tellies won’t crop the edges but will show extra black bars to fill the taller signal (PAL uses 288 scanlines).
+The PPU draws frames with a fixed dimension of 256x240 pixels [23].
+Alas, due to the discrepancies in analogue video standards across the world, the image will differ in appearance depending on the region of the appliance (NTSC or PAL) from which it is displayed.
+In a nutshell, NTSC televisions will crop the top and bottom edges to accommodate overscan (only ~224 scan-lines are visible), so these edges are considered ‘danger zones’ by developers when deciding where to place elements in the game.
+On the other hand, PAL tellies won’t crop the edges but will show extra black bars to fill the taller signal (PAL uses 288 scan-lines).

-Behind the scenes, the frame that the PPU outputs is composed of two different layers.
+Behind the scenes, the frame output by the PPU is composed of two different layers.
 For demonstration purposes, let’s use Super Mario Bros. to show how this works:

 Tiles